 If you run through the 3 methods above, there’s a 95% chance your LLC name is good.
 If the state rejects your filing because of the name, they’re not going to steal your money.
 They’ll just send you a letter (or an email) telling you to file again with a different name.

 When would an LLC name reservation apply?

-If you’ve thought of a phenomenal LLC name months before you’re ready to form an LLC, you can reserve your LLC name and “lock it up” for 6 months.
+If you’ve thought of a phenomenal LLC name months before you’re ready to form an LLC in Texas, you can reserve your LLC name and “lock it up” for 6 months.